mariano-dagostino/MultipleChoiceExams/README.md

 #MultipleChoiceExams

-The idea of this repository is adapt to different CMS as Drupal, so they only have the responsability of managing the content of the database.

 MultipleChoiceExams is a set of PHP clases to manage Multiple Choice Exams.
+This clases are able to adapt to different CMS, as Drupal, so the CMS only have the responsability of managing the content of the database.

 #Example
 This is how the code works: